apogeecode/apogee-playground-docs/docs/Getting_Started/choosing_your_playground.en.md

 ## Disabling The "Choose Playground" Prompt

-You can disable the *"Choose Playground"* screen by checking the **"Don't ask again"** box at the bottom of the *"Choose Playground"* screen.
+You can disable the *"Choose Playground"* screen by checking the **":material-checkbox-marked: Don't ask again"** box at the bottom of the *"Choose Playground"* screen.

 ??? example